Overview

 Manual actions?
 Use user-based credentials

-When a human needs to act (for debugging, operations, etc.), create user credentials with the password
+When human access is required (for debugging, operations, or support), always create user credentials using the password

 grant — not client_credentials